openssl/tools/HOWTO-make-a-release.md

 ## Updating the release data

-If you committed anything to the release data repo, push the changes now.
+If there is a PR against the release repo to be merged, perform the merge now.

 When you do this for a public release, the website will get updated and a script to flush the Akamai CDN cache will be run.

+You can look at <https://automation.openssl.org/> to see the automation builds in action.
+The builder called `web` is of particular interest.

-You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.
+You can also look at the result at <https://www-origin.openssl.org>; the CDN-hosted www.openssl.org should get updated withing minutes later.

 # Post-publishing tasks